hendrimardani/segitiga/README.md

-# Create a triagle using looping
+# Create a triangle using looping